Smlep/Smlep.github.io/_posts/2018-10-31-spacingChecker.md

 No error found in tests/theTortoiseAndTheHare.txt
 ```

-Adding SpacingChecker to Homebrew really blow off my motivation, so I decided
+Adding SpacingChecker to Homebrew really made me lose my motivation, so I
-not to add it to `apt-get` or `Pacman` for now, but I might do it in the
+decided not to add it to `apt-get` or `Pacman` for now, but I might do it
-future.
+in the future.

 Conclusion
 ----------

-This project took me a few dozens of hours in the end instead of only being a 2
+This project took me a few dozen of hours in the end instead of only being a 2
-or 3 hours project like I expected in the end.
+or 3 hour project like I expected in the beginning.

-On the one hand, on may seem like a waste of my time because I spend all these
+On the one hand, it may seem like a waste of my time because I spend all these
 hours doing an almost-useless checker that will probably never be used by
 anyone but me.